 QCAT can make a range of orders to resolve residential tenancy and rooming accommodation disputes.
 Parties can apply for a tenancy hearing using a QCAT form 2 Application for Minor Civil Dispute – Residential Tenancy Dispute.

-QCAT is a Tribunal and is not a court.
+QCAT is a Tribunal and a court of record.
 Parties must represent themselves and present their own case.
 For minor civil dispute-residential tenancy matters legal representation is not allowed unless exceptional circumstances apply.